-But then on the other hand, is an email rendition of a Michael McIntyre sketch do the trick either?
+But then on the other hand, will an email rendition of a Michael McIntyre sketch do the trick either?

 Shock horror!
 I am not going to tell you how to write.
 It isn’t up to what style you choose to represent your brand.

 Once you have decided whether you will adopting a tongue-in-cheek tone, or a serious and direct vernacular, you have created your brands voice.
 It no longer belongs to you.
 This is the voice of your products.
 If you continue to change it, you might disorient your readers, or alienate them.
 Your subscribers will come to expect a certain tone, and it might just be your witty patois that keeps them opening that email.

 It doesn’t matter how good a writer you are.
 Nor does it matter how accurate your grammar is.
 You will make a mistake.
 It may not have happened in the last two emails.
 It may not happen in the next three.
 But – you are human.
 It will happen.
 There are fewer certainties in life than that.

 The last thing you want is a huge mistake clinging to your email like a rogue streak of porridge in a beard.
 Especially when a second set of eyes could have picked it up.

 That is the thing with writers, they get so invested in their content, they often miss the mistakes.
 Your mind is good at filling in the blanks.
 If you have finished writing the email then first of all you should take a few minutes away from the screen and someone else should read the content.
 This can be your manager, a marketing colleague, the lollipop lady, or the accounts intern.
 It doesn’t matter who they are, as long as it is someone who can pick through the content and remove the mistakes strewn within.